 Around the world, investors wait with bated breath for insight as to what stocks Warren Buffett, one of the greatest investors of all time, has been buying.
-While it may not receive the same amount of media hoopla, the stocks Buffett's number 2, Charlie Munger, has been scooping up is just as interesting.
+While it may not receive the same amount of media hoopla, the stocks Buffett's No. 2, Charlie Munger, has been scooping up are just as interesting.

 In this segment of The Motley Fool's financials-focused show, Where the Money Is, banking analysts Matt Koppenheffer and David Hanson discuss Munger's picks, what it says about value in different pockets of the stock market, and why investors should pay attention to Munger's wisdom.